nolanjacobson/README.md/README.md

 **Recent Dev Work**

+- Built a decentralized disributed oracle node for scraping social media data in Golang @Masa-Finance
+- Built Solidity Smart Contracts for a Data Marketplace @Masa-Finance
 - Building blockchain infrastructure & tooling @Autograph-Core
 - Extended Ethers.js to the UTXO capabilities of QTUM (QtumWallet, QtumProvider, QtumContractFactory)
 - Developed a QtumTx Chainlink Adapter to post off-chain data on QTUM